userigorgithub/video-game-showcase/README.md

 ## Project Spec
 - The spec for this project can be found [here](https://frontend.turing.edu/projects/module-3/showcase.html)

-## Project GitHub Repo
-- The project repo can be found [here](https://github.com/userigorgithub/video-game-showcase)

 ## Additional Resources
 - API was provided by [MMOBomb](https://www.mmobomb.com/api)